 There were six instances of this between 1859 and 1897, including Lieutenants Nevill Coghill and Teignmouth Melvill, who were killed attempting to save their unit's Queen's Colour after the defeat at Isandlwana on 22 January 1879.

-During the remainder of the Boer War, several more posthumous VCs were granted.
-However, like the award to Roberts, they were not published in 'The London Gazette' until 1907.
-In that year, the six posthumous instances between 1859 and 1897 were also retrospectively awarded.
+During the remainder of the Boer War, several more posthumous VCs were granted and in 1907 it was announced that the six posthumous instances between 1859 and 1897 would also be retrospectively awarded.